Risk Management

 Disasters, accidents and pandemics

-occurrence Time frame
+Time frame Undetermined*

 Level of impact High

-*Note: However, the Covid-19 pandemic is short-term
+*Note: However, the COVID-19 pandemic is short-term

 Details